t-benze/inkstain/project-docs/architecture.md

 # Problem Analysis

 One of the main challenges is storing metadata and user-generated content, like annotations, in a manner that is both manageable on a local file system and conducive to syncing with cloud storage services.
 To address this, we will implement a novel file-based storage approach.
-The solution encapsulates each document within its own directory, with a `$file` suffix, containing both the original document and a JSON file to store associated data.
+The solution encapsulates each document within its own directory, with a `.ink` suffix, containing both the original document and a JSON file to store associated data.
 This structure preserves the integrity of the original document and facilitates easy syncing with cloud services.

 An example file `test.txt` under the folder 'test folder' as below:

 ```
 > test folder
-  > test.txt$file
+  > test.txt.ink
     > content.txt
     > meta.json
 ```